rod-trent/Copilot-for-Security/Prompts/Promptbooks/readme.md

    5th prompt to use with copy/paste
    ```

-These prompts are designed to guide Copilot for Security through <insert activity> within an environment, from initial identification to detailed reporting.
+These prompts are designed to guide Copilot for Security through -insert activity- within an environment, from initial identification to detailed reporting.
 Remember to tailor these prompts to fit the specific context and systems of your organization.